 Google Drive Word List

 K is an earlier developing sound.
 Therefore, the games listed below are for younger children.
-Feel free to tweak them to meet the needs of your child.
+Tweak the games to meet the needs of your child.
 Take turns with your child saying the desired words.
-It is important to practice hearing as well as saying the sound.
+It is important to practice hearing and saying the sound.

 - Kick - Say “kick” as you kick a ball

 - Car - Say “car” as you push a car

 - Cake - Say “cake” as you color or bake a cake